 Red Fort –

-Hymayun’s Tomb –
+Humayun’s Tomb –

 Qutub Minar –

-This is considered the tallest tower in india.
+This is considered the tallest tower in India.
 The 73 metres tall tower was built to celebrate the beginning of the Mughal rule in the country.
-It was built by the Mughal ruler Qutab-ud-din Aibak.
+Also, It was built by the Mughal ruler Qutab-ud-din Aibak.
 You can find the country’s first mosque Quwwat-ul-Islam at the foot of Qutub Minar.
 The monument is built using red sandstone and marble.

 Lotus Temple –

-Swaminarayan Aksharadham Temple –
+Swaminarayan Akshardham Temple –

 India Gate –

-Delhi has many more things to offer and these are just the monuments that need special mention when we discuss the city.
+Delhi has much more things to offer and these are just the monuments that need special mention when we discuss the city.
 The next time you go for a day tour in Delhi, make sure you pay a visit to the places.